 The former Sussex Cricket player and long-time coach lived up to his reputation of being very personable and approachable.
 Once we got talking, we chatted about everything from his expanding collection of books to his cricketing career and the career he almost had as a footballer.

 What impressed me was how Stuart has managed to turn one of my favourite activities into a range of books for children.
 He has two adult children, Hannah and Lucy, but when they were younger he would make up bedtime stories for them, something I love to do for my kids.

 Stuart turned the stories he made up for Hannah into a collection of children’s books.
 They follow the adventures of Hannah the Spanner and proved so succesful he’s about to publish the first in a new range of books based on the stories stories he made up for Lucy.
-Readers of Dadbloguk have a chance to win signed copies of all these books (details of how to enter are at the bottom of this blog post).
+Readers of Dadbloguk have a chance to win signed copies of all these books (Update: Giveaway ended on 5 August, 2020).

 There are seven Hannah the Spanner books, one for each day of the week apart from Sunday.
 In the books, which are very funny, even for us adults, Hannah goes on various adventures.
 She goes to the circus, foils diamond robberies and travels to the moon.
 The seventh story Hannah the Spanner and the Polar Bears is a Christmas special.

 What’s below is just a fraction of our very long discussion.
 We start by talking about the new books.

 Hannah the Spanner is a great name for a series of books.
 I understand you have something else in the pipeline right now.
 What’s on the cards?

 “Long story!
 I have two daughters.
 I have Hannah obviously, the Spanner, and Lucy.
 They both got bedtime stories when they were young.

 “For Hannah’s 21st birthday, which was couple of years ago, I did these books without telling her for her 21st birthday.
 It became a big family secret and she was given them for her birthday (This series of books has been on general release since April 2019)